mrOranger/RxJs/4. Time/README.md

 });
 ```

-first of all, let's split the Observale definition and assign it in a variable.
+first of all, let's split the Observable definition and assign it in a variable.
 Now, let's create our observable passing as parameter to the function `bufferWhen` the `bufferCount$` variable:

 ```typescript
 interval(1000)